 Children who snack frequently are at an increased risk of caries.
 The frequent intake of sugar/refined carbohydrates does not allow for the acid it produces to be neutralized or washed away by saliva.
-Parents of children with this risk factor need to be counseled on how to reduce frequent snacking and choose healthy snacks such as cheese, vegetables, and fruit.
+Parents of children with this risk factor should be counseled on how to reduce frequent snacking and choose healthy snacks such as cheese, vegetables, and fruit.
+The family's ability to access healthy food should be discussed and addressed, if needed.